 Stop by our Student Life page periodically to read updates on Student Activities and hear what our students have to say about their ANCS experience in their own words.
 Follow our Facebook page to see regular updates.

 From Curiostiy to Creation

 Our elective classes, collectively dubbed "From Curiosity to Creation" (C2C), meet once a week.
 Students are given the opportunity to pursue individual interests, explore new ideas, or develop writing or research skills.
-Selection varies by quarter/semester, but past electives have included options such as Yearbook Team, Soccer, Innovators Club, Cooking Club, and Gardening with a Master Gardener in our community gardens.
+Selection varies by quarter/semester, but electives have included options such as Small-Group Guitar Lessons, Yearbook Team, Soccer, Innovators Club, Cooking Club, and Gardening in our community gardens.